harshitt13/NETRA/README.md

 ## Overview

 Project NETRA provides a unified workflow for ingesting datasets (CSV/ZIP), calculating hybrid risk scores, inspecting networks, and generating AI‑assisted PDF reports.
-It ships with synthetic datasets and lets investigators upload their own data from the UI.
+It ships with synthetic datasets and lets investigators upload data from the UI.

 Highlights:
-- Hybrid risk scoring (rules) with CSV pipeline; AlertScores.csv is the canonical output.
+- Hybrid risk scoring (rules) with a CSV pipeline; AlertScores.csv is the canonical output.
-- Upload your own CSVs or a ZIP of CSVs from Settings; schema validation and re‑analysis runs automatically.
+- Upload your own CSVs or a ZIP of CSVs from Settings; schema validation and re‑analysis run automatically.
-- Graph view uses Neo4j when available; otherwise a small network is synthesized from CSVs.
+- Graph view uses Neo4j when available; otherwise, a small network is synthesized from CSVs.
-- PDF report generation; endpoint now accepts either a person_id or a case_id.
+- PDF report generation; the endpoint accepts either a person_id or a case_id.
-- Optional AI summary via Google Gemini with deterministic local fallback.
+- Optional AI summary via Google Gemini with a deterministic local fallback.
 - Authentication is token‑based; mock tokens are supported for local/demo.

 ## Architecture

 Backend (Flask):
-- Data loader with schema validation (CSV under `backend/generated-data/`).
+- Data loader with schema validation (CSVs under `backend/generated-data/`).
 - Risk scoring (`services/risk_scoring.py`), AI summarizer, report generator, optional graph analyzer.
-- Case management with Firebase Firestore if configured, else local JSON fallback.
+- Case management with Firebase Firestore if configured; otherwise, a local JSON fallback.

 Frontend (React + Vite):
-- Centralized API client with envelope unwrapping and token provider.
+- Centralized API client with envelope unwrapping and a token provider.
-- Pages: Dashboard, Triage, Investigation Workspace, Reporting, Settings.
+- Pages: Dashboard, Triage, Investigation Workspace, Reporting, and Settings.
-- Settings provides dataset upload (CSV/ZIP) and metadata view.
+- Settings provides dataset uploads (CSV/ZIP) and a metadata view.

 Data generation:
 - `data-generation/generate_data.py` produces CSVs into `backend/generated-data/`.